OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/environment-specific-transforms-with-sensitive-values.md

 ---
-title: Environment-specific Configuration Transforms with Sensitive Values
+title: Environment Specific Configuration Transforms with Sensitive Values
 description: How to configure environment-specific configuration transforms while keeping sensitive values in Octopus.
 position: 30
 ---

-Octopus Deploy has great support for transforming configuration files based on the environment or machine you're deploying to.
+It is possible to combine the configuration features that you use in your deployments.
+One scenario where this is useful is if you need to provide environment specific configuration that includes sensitive values.

+This can be achieved using both the [Substitute Variables in Files](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) feature and the [Configuration Transforms](/docs/deployment-process/configuration-features/configuration-transforms/index.md) features.

+## One Transform and Variable Replacement

-As an example scenario, let's assume we have a web application that's being deployed to a Development, Staging, and Production environment, and you want to change your `Web.Config` file to reflect environment-specific values.
+For example, let's assume we have a web application that's being deployed to Development, Staging, and Production environments, and you want to change your `Web.Config` file to reflect environment-specific values.

-There are three Octopus features that are commonly used to help provide an environment-specific configuration to your deployed application.

-1. Use the [Configuration Variables](/docs/deployment-process/configuration-features/xml-configuration-variables-feature.md) feature to automatically replace `appSettings`, `applicationSettings`, and `connectionStrings` values in your `.config` files with ones from your variables list.
-The limitation of this technique is you're restricted to these two configuration sections.
-If you have settings in other parts of your configuration file, this technique won't work.
-2. Use the [Substitute Variables in Filer](/docs/deployment-process/configuration-features/substitute-variables-in-files.md) feature to replace any values specified by the `#{variable}` syntax in any text-based file.
-The limitation of this technique is the Octopus variable syntax needs to already be in the file.
-If you're relying on that config file for your development, this can be difficult to manage.
-3. Use the [Configuration Transforms](/docs/deployment-process/configuration-features/configuration-transforms/index.md) feature to transform your XML configuration files for each environment or machine either based on conventions or explicitly.
-The problem with this method is twofold.
-First, the transform files need to be in the NuGet package, which probably means they'll be in source control.
-If there are sensitive values, that means the developers will have access to them.
-In addition, you can't easily tell what transformations are taking place from within Octopus.
-Second, for a large number of environments or machines, you'll need to manage a large number of transform files.

-To solve these limitations, you can combine the techniques.

-## One Transform + Variable Replacement

-One common technique is to combine options 2 and 3 above.

-You would have a single configuration transformation file in your project.
+To achieve this you would have a single configuration transformation file in your project.
 If it's named `Web.Release.Config`, the transformation will be applied to your `Web.Config` file automatically, however you can have your own filename and apply it to any config file you like.

 This transform file can contain `#{variable}` values.
 Because your config will only get transformed on deployment, you can safely work with your `Web.Config` file during development, and you can keep sensitive variables like production passwords out of source control.

 ### The Process

-It's important to note that the variable substitution occurs before your configuration transformation.
-That means you'll have to target your transform files for variable substitution by adding them to the **Target files** setting.
+It's important to note that variable substitution occurs before the configuration transformation.
+This means you need to target your transform files for variable substitution by adding them to the **Target files** setting.

 For example, let's assume our `Web.Config` file has a `MyDatabaseConnection` connection string and a special `MyCustomSettingsSection` element.
 Something like this: